Best dental financing loans of November 2024

 If you want to apply for a personal loan to finance dental care, you can usually start the process online or over the phone.

 2. Get prequalified: Most will perform a soft credit check (which won’t affect your score), review the information you provide, and let you know if you’re prequalified.
-Upon prequalification, lenders typically provide you with a loan quote that includes your loan amount, term, APR, and fee options.
+Upon prequalification, lenders typically provide you with a loan quote that includes your potential loan amount, term, APR, and fee options.
 Prequalifying is not a guarantee of credit, however, and your final rate may be higher.

-Learn more: How to get a personal loan
+Learn More: How to get a personal loan

-FAQ
+Dental financing FAQ

 What are the best dental financing options for individuals without insurance?

-If you don't have insurance, you can likely find the best deals on dental financing through CareCredit, a 0% APR credit card, dentist in-house financing, or a personal loan.
+If you don't have insurance, you can likely find the best deals on dental financing through a 0% APR credit card, in-house dental financing, or a personal loan.
 The right fit for you will depend on factors like your dentist, your credit score, and the rates and terms you can get.

 Can I get a dental loan with bad credit?